Free Camping at Canyons of the Ancients

-Managed by the BLM as part of its “conservation lands“, Canyons of the Ancients offers boondockers free camping, though finding sites wide enough for medium to large sized RVs can be a challenge.
+Managed by the BLM as part of its “conservation lands“, Canyons of the Ancients National Monument offers free camping, though finding sites wide enough for medium to large sized RVs can be a challenge.
 There are, however, a number of larger sites along BLM Road 4725, just as its extends from County Road N. These sites are perched along the western rim of Rock Canyon and offer you spectacular views of rock walls with nearby access to hiking trails.
 Canyons of the Ancients doesn’t offer a great abundance of free camping sites, but it is one of the most sought after places for boondocking in Colorado.

 Boondocking at Canyons of the Ancients